Amr905/Udacity-Catalog-Items/README.md

 # Item-Catalog
 ##### Udacity Full Stack Nanodegree forth project
-Create a catalog app where users can add, edit, and delete items and authenticate with google account.
+catalog web app where users can add, edit, and delete items and authenticate with google account.
 ## Setup and run the project
 ### Prerequisites
 * Python 3.7